mioxyz/fuzzy-group/doc/research.md

   previous members to the potential usurper (but maybe I should do this, but for now it is more interesting to have this limitation in place).

+- we compare all groups presidents to eachother once more, and then... now that I think of this, it may be a bit redundant to check groups within the same partiion against eachother, we actually can exclude all groups which were in the same partition.

 ## A new Algorithm idea
 1. iterate over the dataset and find "large" groups, by not evaluating all combinations of all strings, and instead by choosing random pairs of strings.